The European Central Bank (ECB) has cut interest rates eight times in the last nine months, and the main deposit rate currently sits at 2%.

 “Looking to put money in other parts of Europe, and other banks elsewhere in Europe, is not an unpatriotic act.
 It’s the way the single market functions.”

-Regardless of what happens to the interest rate in Ireland, there’s never a bad time to save.
-Whether it’s to take advantage of competitive interest rates whilst they're still around, or to protect yourself and your family from unforeseen financial expenses, opening a savings account will give you more for your money.
+Regardless of what happens to interest rates in Ireland, building up your savings can help you stay prepared for unexpected expenses.
+Whether it’s to take advantage of competitive interest rates whilst they're still around, or to protect yourself and your family, opening a savings account can help you get more from your money.